mark-thompson01/Active-Reconnaissance/README.md

 ### ARP Scan & Nmap Ping Scan

-Perform an arp scan and an nmap ping scan to discover what hosts are connected to the local network.
+Perform an arp scan, nmap ping scan, and an pfing scan to discover what hosts are connected to the local network.

 ![arp-scan-nmap-sn](images/arp-scan-nmap-sn.png)

-### Fping

-Use Fping to discover live hosts

 ![fping](images/fping.png)